 - Co-Chair, Durham Directors Group

-- Vice Chair, Durham Chapel Hill Carrboro Metropolitan Planning Organization (DCHCMPO)
+- Chair, Durham Chapel Hill Carrboro Metropolitan Planning Organization (DCHCMPO)

 - GoTriangle Board of Trustees